 These technologists operate MRI equipment, which takes images of organs and soft tissues within the body.
 They must ensure patients follow all guidelines, remain calm, and stay still for the scans.
 These professionals often take responsibility for the cleanliness and safety of their MRI rooms.

-- X-Ray Technician
+- X-Ray Technologist

 Master's Degree in Radiology